|Nutrition Facts (per serving)|

-Take your plain ol' French toast to the next level by sandwiching a generous layer of the dreamy chocolate-hazelnut spread between two slices of sweet bread.
+Take your plain ole French toast to the next level by sandwiching a generous layer of the dreamy chocolate-hazelnut spread between two slices of sweet bread.
 Top it all with raspberries or strawberries, powdered sugar, and whipped cream.
 Trust us, you won't be missing the maple syrup at all.

 The recipe sounds super complicated and decadent and while it's definitely rich, it's not hard to make at all.
-When you break down this recipe, it's just bread, an easy French toast egg mixture and plain old Nutella.
+When you break down this recipe, it's just bread, an easy French toast egg mixture, and plain old Nutella.
 You can use any kind of sliced bread you want, but a nice thick one like brioche or challah gives the best depth of flavor and best absorbs the batter.
 Since the recipe is so simple, you need the best quality ingredients.

-- 4 eggs
+4 large eggs

 1/3 cup whole milk

-- 2 tablespoons sugar
+2 tablespoons sugar

-- 1 teaspoon vanilla extract
+1 teaspoon vanilla extract

-- 3/4 cup Nutella (or other chocolate hazelnut spread)
+3/4 cup Nutella, or other chocolate hazelnut spread

 Gather the ingredients.

-Heat a griddle or large non-stick pan on medium-high heat and grease with the butter.
+Heat a griddle or large nonstick pan on medium-high heat and grease with the butter.

 Dip each sandwich into the egg mixture, coating both sides of the sandwich completely.
 Dip again if desired.

 - Don't overstuff the bread with the Nutella.
-When it gets hot, the spread will start to leak out of the sides and burn along the edges of the French Toast.
+When it gets hot, the spread will start to leak out of the sides and burn along the edges of the French toast.

 - You can use skim milk or a non-dairy milk like almond milk or coconut milk by substituting at a one-to-one ratio.
-The whole milk adds a nice rich flavor, but you won't miss it if you are dairy-free.
+The whole milk adds a nice rich flavor, but you won't miss it if you are dairy free.

 - If you want to take things to the next level, try whipping the Nutella with some softened cream cheese.
-This will give you a nice little tangy flavor along with the chocolatey goodness.
+This will give you a nice little tangy flavor along with the chocolaty goodness.